abiondo/abiondo.github.io/_posts/2018-09-21-improving-afl-qemu-mode.md

 The forkserver is AFL's way to optimize out initialization overhead.
 Since the forkserver starts before the program is executed, children would always have an empty TCG cache.
 Therefore, there's a mechanism by which children inform the parent of newly translated blocks, so that the parent can translate the block in its own cache for future children.
-The forkserver is not really relevant for this post, so let's stop here.

 The instrumentation hooks into `accel/tcg/cpu-exec.c` in the QEMU core.
 Specifically, the patch inserts a snippet into `cpu_tb_exec`, which is called every time a TB is executed by the emulator.